-Wohl Ilford Jewish Primary School is aware of the importance of:
+At Wohl Ilford Jewish Primary School, we are aware of the importance of:

-• making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up;

-• not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys";

-• challenging behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia and flicking bras and lifting up skirts.
-Dismissing or tolerating such behaviours risks normalising them; and

-• understanding that all the above can be driven by wider societal factors beyond the school and college, such as everyday sexist stereotypes and everyday sexist language
+- making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up. - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys". - challenging behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia and flicking bras and lifting up skirts.
+Dismissing or tolerating such behaviours risks normalising them; and - understanding that all the above can be driven by wider societal factors beyond the school and college, such as everyday sexist stereotypes and everyday sexist language - importance of understanding intra familial harms and any necessary support for siblings following incidents

-Sexual violence

-WIJPS are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
+At Wohl Ilford Jewish Primary School, we are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
 When referring to sexual violence we are referring to sexual violence offences under the Sexual Offences Act 2003